TONIX PHARMACEUTICALS HOLDING CORP. (NASDAQ:TNXP) Files An 8-K Other Events - Market Exclusive

 Tonix Pharmaceuticals Holding Corp.
 Exhibit

 EX-99.01 2 ex99-01.htm PRESS RELEASE OF TONIX PHARMACEUTICALS HOLDING CORP.
-Tonix Pharmaceuticals Holding Corp 8-K Exhibit 99.01 Tonix Pharmaceuticals to Present Results from Preclinical Study of TNX-801 in a Poster Presentation at the 2020 American Society for Microbiology (ASM) Biothreats Conference NEW YORK,…
+Tonix Pharmaceuticals Holding Corp.
+8-K Exhibit 99.01 Tonix Pharmaceuticals Announces Successful Completion of a Fed-Fasting and Dose Proportionality Study of TNX-102 SL Tonix Expects the Data to Satisfy Pharmacokinetic Requirements for Potential New Drug Applications for TNX-102 SL for PTSD and Fibromyalgia Lack of a Food Effect for TNX-102 SL Supports Predictability of Therapeutic Effect NEW YORK,…

 To view the full exhibit click